ftraposo/home/README.md

 ## Data

-Here you will find some the data that I have been using for my research [Data](https://github.com/ftraposo)
+Here you will find some the data that I have been using for some of my research [Data](https://github.com/ftraposo)